SubAt0m1c/HateCheaters/README.md

 Requires any version of odin 1.2.5.beta8 or newer.

-Currently being worked on: Party Finder stats on join message
+Currently being worked on: Profile Viewer

-When odin ui update: Profile Viewer